PrincetonUniversity/lucid/readme.md

 ### Short instructions

-Make sure you have virtualbox and vagrant installed and room for a vm that uses 2 cores, 4GB of ram, and 10GB of disk space.
-Download this 3GB vm image and put it in the same directory as this readme: [lucidvm.box](https://drive.google.com/file/d/14h-8nJdGtYtNBrZoJim_c_wM-CFEQGbD/view?usp=sharing).
+Make sure you have [virtualbox](https://www.virtualbox.org/wiki/Downloads) and vagrant](https://www.vagrantup.com/downloads) installed and room for a vm that uses 2 cores, 4GB of ram, and 10GB of disk space.
+Download this [3GB vm image](https://drive.google.com/file/d/14h-8nJdGtYtNBrZoJim_c_wM-CFEQGbD/view?usp=sharing) and put it in the same directory as this readme.
 Run ``./vm_setup.sh; ./vm_reproduce.sh`` to setup a VM and compile the 10 benchmark programs from Figure 8 of the Lucid paper.
-This will take about 1.5 hours.
+This will take 1-2 hours.
 When complete, the script will measure and report line of code statistics for the benchmark applications.

 ### Longer instructions